Top Things to See in D.C. for First-Time Visitors

 8. Capitol Hill: Capitol Building

-Location: East end of the National Mall.
+📍 East end of the Mall

 The United States Capitol Building is the home of Congress since the year 1800.
 Important events including presidential inaugurations, state funerals, and passing laws all occur here.
 It is heavily guarded, and you will see a lot of professionals in suits.
 It is a beautiful building with ample space for pictures.